mogi86/go-padding/README.md

 `go-padding` generate a padded string according to the specified length.
 We can specify whether we want string to be padded on the left or the right.

+For your reference, we can pad with `0` and spece by using [fmt](https://golang.org/pkg/fmt/) package.

 ## Installation

 ```bash